Colorado Receives ‘OK’ from Voters, Plans to Begin Gray Wolf Reintroduction

 In addition to reintroducing the animals, the state will also develop a management plan, as well as create procedures for settling claims by ranchers, farmers and others who lose livestock to or have property damaged by wolves.

-Part of the effort will be led by a working group involving state and federal agencies such as Fish and Wildlife, the and the U.S. Forest Service, as well as Native American tribes, said Reid DeWalt, a CPW assistant director.
+Part of the effort will be led by a working group involving state and federal agencies such as Fish and Wildlife, the Bureau of Land Management and the U.S. Forest Service, as well as Native American tribes, said Reid DeWalt, a CPW assistant director.

 This new proposition took effect on January 4.